dzaba1/dzaba1.github.io/dotNet.md

 ## What is string interning?

 Interning pool is a string pull in the whole app.
-A little bit flighweitght patter.
+A little bit lightweight patter.

 By default every literal string goes to the interning pool.
 Every literal string is the same and unique.